fulldecent/freescout-sidebar-webhook/README.md

 # FreeScout Sidebar Webhook

 Sidebar Webhook asynchronously injects HTML from your server into conversation sidebars.

-This screenshot shows what it does: you can load any content, on a per-customer basis from your own web server, asynchronously, every time a conversation is loaded on the screen.
+This screenshot shows what it does: you can load any content on a per-customer, per-message basis from your own web server, asynchronously, every time a conversation is loaded on the screen.

 In this picture, the pink rectangle and happy faces were loaded from an external server based on the customer's email address.